Income Tax Calculator India (FY 2024–25 to FY 2026–27)

 - Normal taxable income: max(0, ordinary income − standard deduction − old deductions (Old only)).

-- Slab tax: computed on normal taxable income using the selected year/regime slabs.
+- Slab tax: computed using the selected year/regime slabs.

 - Special-rate taxes: computed separately for STCG/LTCG/VDA/winnings at the configured rates.